ppwwyyxx/speaker-recognition/README.md

 + bob.ap

-Note: We also have MFCC feature implemented on our own, which will be used when bob is unavailable.
+Note: We also have MFCC feature implemented on our own, which will be used as a fallback when bob is unavailable.
-But it's not so efficient as those C implementation in BOB.
+But it's not so efficient as the C implementation in bob.

+### (Optional) GMM

-(Optional) Run `make -C src/gmm` to compile our fast gmm implementation.
+Run `make -C src/gmm` to compile our fast gmm implementation.
+Require gcc >= 4.7.

+It will be used as default, if successfully compiled.

 ## Algorithms Used